The phone rang, jolting Kat from her sleep.

 “I did.
 Unfortunately, the screen was cracked.
 I had Miss Lily take care of it.”
 He waved toward the maid in the kitchen.
 “She took it to town this morning.
 They have an electronics repair store there.
 We should have your phone back to you before the end of the week.
 I can give you a temporary one.
-Please just let me know if you need one.”
+Please just let me know if you need it.”

 Kat sighed.
 “I’m just glad no one attacked you.
 Thanks for getting it fixed for me.
 I should be okay without it for a few days.
 I could use a flashlight though.”